wedesoft/aiscm/doc/installation.md

 [![](ubuntu.png "Ubuntu")](http://www.ubuntu.com/) Trusty (14.04), and
 [![](ubuntu.png "Ubuntu")](http://www.ubuntu.com/) Xenial (16.04)

-To install the software, you have to add the AIscm repository to your list of repositories and install via apt-get.
+To install the software, you have to add the AIscm repository to your list of repositories and install via *apt-get*.
 To do this, paste the following lines into your terminal:

 ```
 echo "deb https://wedesoft.github.io/aiscm/apt `lsb_release -cs` main" | sudo tee /etc/apt/sources.list.d/aiscm.list